FREE RESOURCE

 -

-Provide ongoing support for leaders and team members
+Provide ongoing support for leaders and team members, including forums for peer support

 -

-Provide reflective supervision for ministry leaders - an objective space, with and experienced, external supervisor/mentor
+Provide reflective supervision for ministry leaders - an objective space, with an experienced, external supervisor/mentor

 -